waynegakuo/bytewise/README.md

 This example showcases how to provide the AI agent with access to custom tools.
 In this case, the agent can utilize functions to access the inventory and add items to a virtual cart.
 These functions are implemented within the example and passed to the agent through the tools property when calling the getGenerativeModel function.

 For a deeper understanding of the application's structure and how the UI interacts with the AI service, explore the code.

+### Speech Recognition Integration 🎤

+The application integrates browser-based speech recognition through the Web Speech API.
+The implementation is in `src/app/services/speech-recognition.service.ts`, which provides:

+- Cross-browser support for speech recognition
+- Real-time transcription of speech to text
+- Reactive state management using RxJS observables
+- Seamless integration with the AI assistant

+The speech recognition service is used in the agent window component to enable voice input, allowing users to interact with the AI assistant hands-free.
+When a user speaks, their speech is transcribed and automatically sent to the AI assistant for processing.

 You're now all set to explore this Angular application integrated with Firebase AI Logic!
 This example provides a solid foundation for understanding how to build interactive and intelligent web applications. 🎉